mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 Note: Try to use smaller vectors containing fewer inserts as reduced protein expression demands may exhibit higher transformation efficiency due to the reduced size and lower metabolic load on the cells.

 ## Gibson Assembly
-1. PCR of all inserts & backbones to create appropriate overhangs,
+1. PCR of all inserts and backbones to create appropriate overhangs
-2. DpnI Digest: add 0.5 uL of DpnI to 25 uL PCR reaction, incubation 15 min at 37°C ( to remove the template DNA)
+2. DpnI Digest: add 0.5 uL of DpnI to 25 uL PCR reaction, incubation 15 min at 37 °C (to remove the template DNA)
 3. Gel extraction of the correct PCR products: Follow the protocol of the NucleoSpin Gel and PCR Clean-up kit (Macherey-Nagel)
 4. Mix 50–100 ng of vector DNA with a molar 2:1 or 1:1 ratio of each insert (see table below)
 5. Add water and NEBuilider HiFi DNA Assembly Master Mix as indicated below